claudiajs/example-projects/dynamodb-examples/README.md

 This simple example shows how to store, retrieve and delete some data (users) to and from DynamoDb, the AWS document database.

 **NOTE**
-This example requires that you set up a dynamodb-table with the name `dynamodb-examples-users`, with a `string` primary key called `userid`.
+This example requires that you set up a dynamodb-table, with a `string` primary key called `userid`.
 Create the table using the [DynamoDb console](https://us-west-2.console.aws.amazon.com/dynamodb/)

+The table name is stored in the Lambda stage variables.
+Go to https://console.aws.amazon.com/apigateway/home/apis/[YOUR API ID]/stages/latest and click Stages -> latest -> Stage variables

+In the code the stage variables will be found in: `request.env`.
+I have a helper (`getTableName`) that sets a default value, if this is not found

 **NOTE THIS TOO**
 You will also have to give the `[your-lambda]-executor` role access to DynamoDb.
 Got to [IAM](https://console.aws.amazon.com/iam/) and set it up.